dimgolsh/vscode-vue-migrator/README.md

 ### Context Menu
 Right-click on a Vue file or folder in the explorer to access:
-- "Convert to Script Setup" - Converts a single file to script setup syntax
+- "Convert Composition to Script Setup" - Converts a single file to script setup syntax
 - "Convert Props to Reactivity" - Converts props to reactivity syntax
-- "Convert Folder to Script Setup" - Converts all Vue files in a folder
+- "Convert Folder Composition to Script Setup" - Converts all Vue files in a folder
+- "Convert Class to Composition" - Converts a single class component to composition API
+- "Convert Class to Composition Folder" - Converts all class components in a folder
 - "Convert Vue i18n" - Converts a single file to i18n syntax
 - "Convert i18n Folder" - Converts all Vue files in a folder to i18n syntax

 ### Editor Context Menu
 Right-click in the editor to access:
-- "Convert to Script Setup" - Converts current file
+- "Convert Composition to Script Setup" - Converts current file
 - "Convert Props to Reactivity" - Converts selected code or entire file
+- "Convert Class to Composition" - Converts current class component to composition API
 - "Convert Vue i18n" - Converts current file to i18n syntax

 ## Development